atlassian/gostatsd/README.md

 While not generally tested on Windows, it should work.
 Maximum throughput is likely to be better on a linux system, however.

 The server listens for UDP packets by default.
+You can use unix sockets providing an absolute path to the socket in the `metrics-addr` configuration option.
+The socket mode used in this case is SOCK_DGRAM.
-Unix Domain Sockets (UDS) can be used specifying a file path instead of `address:port` with the `metrics-addr` configuration option.
-This only works on linux and will ignore `conn-per-reader` configuration option.
+Note that using unix sockets will only work on linux and that it will ignore `conn-per-reader` configuration option.

 Configuring the server mode
 ---------------------------